iboss21/LUXCore/README.md

 ## Features

 - **Framework Integration**: Supports dynamic detection and integration with `QBCore`, `ESX`, and `QBox`.
-- **Database Support**: Compatible with `oxmysql`, `mysql-async`, and PostgreSQL (support included for slow query logging).
+- **Database Support**: Compatible with `oxmysql`, `mysql-async`, and PostgreSQL (including slow query logging).
-- **Inventory System Support**: Works with all major inventory systems such as `ox_inventory`, `tgiann-inventory`, `qs-inventory`, and more.
+- **Inventory System Support**: Works with major inventory systems such as `ox_inventory`, `tgiann-inventory`, `qs-inventory`, and more.
 - **Dynamic Detection**: Automatically detects and adjusts for active resources and systems.
 - **Custom Events**: Easy-to-register player-loaded, player-spawned, and custom events for extensibility.
 - **Advanced Logging**:
-  - Console logging with detailed messages and emojis.
+  - Console logging with detailed messages.
   - Discord integration with webhooks for real-time notifications.
   - File-based logging for persistent records.
-- **Performance-Oriented**: Includes monitoring for slow database queries and performance bottlenecks.
+- **Performance Monitoring**: Tracks memory usage, active threads, and resource performance.
 - **Developer Utilities**: Tools for live script reloads, debugging, and modular resource loading.
 - **Extensive Configurations**:
   - Configure framework behavior, database pooling, logging options, inventory interactions, and more.
-  - Advanced options for branding, including server logos and Discord configurations.
-- **Future-Proof**: Modular design to support any new inventory or framework systems with minimal effort.
+- **Future-Proof Design**: Modular architecture ensures compatibility with future systems and updates.

 ---